goatshriek/stumpless/docs/benchmark.md

 ```

 This execution tells us that we have reduced the execution time of the function
 by just over 17 percent.
+Note that the numbers are slightly different from our
+previous executions, but that the general trend still holds true.
+This relative
+nature is exactly why benchmark test results are only relevant when executed on
+the same machine in the same environment, under the same load if at all
+possible.

 You can also pass the compare script two performance test executables, if you
-have them.
-However, if you implemented a new benchmark for your change then
+have them, and bypass the json output steps.
+However, if you implemented a new
-this method works as well.
+benchmark for your change then the latest build tree may not have a test, and
+you can simply rely on the above method.

 This is a real example of an actual improvement made to stumpless, so if you
 want to see any of the tests or code in detail you can simply look at them in